 Daniel knew that what God had promised, He would do (Dan.
 9.1-2).
 But He didn’t take an oh-well-God-will-do-what-he’ll-do attitude, he prayed (Dan.
 9.3) and allowed God to use him in the process.

 If you’re a believer, God’s promises are true for you, too.
 And they’re true for me.
 He has a plan and a purpose in it all.
 There are ways He wants to use us.
 Maybe our lives won’t change the course of history as a whole.
-But our responses to the tests and trials that we face may alter the course of someone’s individual life or eternal destiny.
+But our responses to the tests and trials we face may alter the course of someone’s individual life or eternal destiny.

 What Possible Good!

-But it’s important to remember that God is not limited in how many ways He can use a given circumstance for good.
+It’s important to remember that God is not limited in how many ways He can use a given circumstance for good.
 He does not merely use it for good in the lives of others, He is always using everything for good in our lives, as well (Rom.
 8.28).

 Maybe you’re thinking, “What possible good can come from this?!”
 I know I have.